tomyy4/wizards-crud/README.md

 Requirements

 1. Python3 or greater
-2. Pip
+2. Pip3

 Steps
 1. Install a virtualenv
 2. pip install -r requirements.txt
-3. In case you don't want to use sqlite3, you're gonna have to configure your desired engine
+3. Configure your desired database, such as sqlite3
 4. Execute flask run